gamcil/cblaster/README.md

 The above is an excerpt from a search of aflatoxin cluster protein sequences against other Aspergillus genomes.

-Output is formatted as follows:
+Output is formatted as follows (tab-separated):
 ```
 Organism name
 -------------